Welcome to our P.E page!

 Below you find photographs of the active challenges we have been doing at home and school to try and increase our fitness levels.

-Every week 1 child in every year group is chosen to take home a Fitness Fun Bag containing equipment and challenges to encourage active learning at home.
+Every week a child in every year group is chosen to take home a Fitness Fun Bag containing equipment and challenges to encourage active learning at home.
 The children have really enjoyed taking the bags home so far!
 Please keep sending in photographs of your children getting active at home.